stiakov/isp-bandwidth-checker-nodejs/README.md

 ## To do

 * [ ] Implement a GUI to visualize and explore the data collected.
-* [ ] Deploy on my own server and make it accesible from the web.
+* [ ] Deploy on my own server and make it accessible from the web.
-* [ ] Implement a telegram bot to notify relevant changes in data.
+* [X] Implement a telegram bot to notify relevant changes in data.

 ---